chenxy1996/NotesOfStudy/java/!!!!!JVM Internals.md

 - float
 - double
 - reference
-- returnAddress ***(The values of the returnAddress type are <u>pointers</u> to the opcodes of Java Virtual Machine instructions.
+- returnAddress ***(根据 JVM SPECIFICATIONS: The values of the returnAddress type are <u>pointers</u> to the opcodes of Java Virtual Machine instructions.
 Of the primitive types, only the returnAddress type is not directly associated with a Java programming language type.)***

 <u>All types take a single slot in the local variable array except long and double which both take two consecutive slots because these types are double width (64-bit instead of 32-bit).</u>